 After 27 years behind the baton of WPS, Maestro John Gordon Ross has announced his retirement.

-Four Finalists have been chosen to guest conduct the Masterworks Concerts over the 2018-2019 season - a Battle of the Batons!
+Four Finalists have been chosen to guest conduct the Masterworks Concerts over the 2018-2019 season - a Maestro Challenge!
 Only one will be chosen to be the NEW conductor of Western Piedmont Symphony.

 Mélisse Brunet is one of the six conductors selected from 161 applicants for the Linda and Mitch Hart Institute for Women Conductors at The Dallas Opera.
 She was the Assistant Conductor of the Northeastern Pennsylvania Philharmonic for two seasons and guest conducted with them for five concert series.
 She also regularly guest conducts five French professional orchestras, and made her guest conducting debuts in January with Symphoria in Syracuse, NY.
 Mélisse believes that each stage appearance is an opportunity for sharing her passion with the audience during concert talks and by the creative interaction of the musicians and the audience throughout the performance.
 Her passion for sharing has always been transposed through her teaching and mentoring of younger musicians.
 In July 2016, she was named the Director of Orchestral Activities at Appalachian State University where she is conducting all the symphonic orchestras, operas, and musicals.